Table of Contents

 If the organism has already come into contact with the pathogen, passive immunization is possible for some diseases.
 Thus, protection is quickly available.
 During a passive immunization, concentrates of antibodies are injected.
 These antibodies are derived from people who are immune to the relevant disease.
 The downside is that this protection does not last long and often is no longer present already after a few months.

 In a healthy organism, the immune system can distinguish between the body’s own and other substances.
 If an error occurs, the immune system fights the body’s own cells.
 The consequences are inflammation and damage to the organs.
 We are talking about autoimmune processes.
 This is possible because the development of adaptive immunity is complex and prone to failure.
-Typical autoimmune diseases occuring increasingly frequent are:

 The exact way how autoimmune diseases occur is still not fully investigated today.